-Victoria College offers student assistant work positions to students who do not qualify for the Federal Pell Grant or Federal Work Study programs.
+The Victoria College offers a limited number of student assistant work positions to students who do not qualify for the Federal Pell Grant or Federal Work Study programs.
 Students must take a minimum of 6 credit hours during a long semester, 3 credit hours during the summer semester, and maintain a 2.0 GPA to be eligible to work on campus.
-For more information about requirements, job opening, or an application for employment, contact the Human Resources or see the website at www.victoriacollege.edu/dept/stuemploy/.
+For more information about requirements, job openings, or an application for employment, contact the Human Resources or see the website at www.victoriacollege.edu/dept/stuemploy/.